Bude Town F.C.: History

 Bude Town were formed in 1901.
 Prior to the 1990s, Bude joined the East Cornwall League, playing in the league until 2005, when they were relegated to the Duchy League.
 In 2006, the club was promoted back into the East Cornwall League.
 In 2013, Bude were promoted into the South West Peninsula League.
 In 2019, the club became founder members of the St Piran League.
 In 2022, the club was admitted into the South West Peninsula League Premier Division West.

 Ground

 The club currently play at Broadclose Park, Bude, having played at the site since they were formed.
+In January 2023 Bude Town had floodlight's installed at Broadclose Park to help them get ground grading so they could stay and play in the South West Peninsula League Premier Division West.

+FA Vase

+During the 2023/24 season Bude Town entered the FA Vase for the first time in their history, In the first qualifying round where they were drawn against Bishops Lydeard AFC away, beating them 3-0 with an attendance of 51, In the second qualifying round they was drawn against Devon side Okehampton Argyle FC this away also an away tie, Bude Town lost 3-0 in front of a crowd of 116.
+After a season out Bude Town will return to playing in the FA Vase for the 2025/26 season.

+Kits

+For the 2024/25 season Bude Town's home kit was blue with blue shorts with local business A.S Excavations as sponsor.
+Bude Town's Away kit was Red with Red Shorts and another local business Rosie's Kitchen as sponsor.
+The clubs kit supplier is Macron.
+The kits and sponsors remain the same for the 2025/26 season.